tom-smith-okta/okta-api-center/gateways/mulesoft/readme.md

 -- Go to your Okta tenant, find that new client, and assign it to the Everyone group - or at least to the sample users for this app.
 -- update the CLIENT_ID and CLIENT_SECRET values in the `.env` file with the client_id and client_secret from the client that you just created via the Mulesoft UI.

-* the Mulesoft Cloudbhub URL - this will be the "GATEWAY_URI" value
+* the Mulesoft Cloudhub URL - this will be the "GATEWAY_URI" value

 ## Testing